Jake Gyllenhaal delivers another superlative performance at the centre of David Gordon Green’s inspirational drama STRONGER.

 Are heroes born, or are they made?
 In STRONGER, this true story from director David Gordon Green, we see young Jeff Bauman survive the horrific 2013 Boston Marathon bombing and become a hero in the process of recovering, giving hope to the people of his city in the aftermath of the tragedy.

-Telling Jeff’s story truly and without sentimentalising it became the passion project for actor/producer Jake Gyllenhaal.
+Telling Jeff’s story truly and without sentimentalising, it became the passion project for actor/producer Jake Gyllenhaal.
 With his newly founded production company and following on from the success of his first producing project, Nightcrawler, Gyllenhaal bought the rights to Jeff Bauman and Bret Witter’s book.

-The resulting movie was the best film I saw at last year’s London Film Festival.
+The resulting movie was the best film I saw at this year’s London Film Festival.
 Whilst it does tell Jeff’s life from before and after the bombing, a huge part of the film focuses on the love story between Jeff and his on/off girlfriend Erin Hurley.
 And perhaps with that romantic element, you may think the movie would be sentimental or schmaltzy but it’s not.
 This is a grittily told and very emotional drama that really will move you to tears.

-Gordon Green, a director whose credits have ranged from the high comedy of Pineapple Express and Your Highness, to the drama of his debut feature George Washington, Joe with Nicolas Cage and Manglehorn with Al Pacino, was a great choice for this, being someone who could marry the black humour of the Boston community in the face of sadness, with the pain of a man struggling to bring himself back from the brink of despair.
+Gordon Green, a director whose credits have ranged from the high comedy of Pineapple Express and Your Highness to the drama of his debut feature George Washington, Joe with Nicolas Cage and Manglehorn with Al Pacino, was a great choice for this, being someone who could marry the black humour of the Boston community in the face of sadness, with the pain of a man struggling to bring himself back from the brink of despair.

 The cast of STRONGER is another reason to see the movie, besides Gyllenhaal as Bauman delivering another superlative performance (and surely Oscar-nominated), you have Tatiana Maslany matching him scene for scene as Erin.
 The guilt that Erin feels when she visits Jeff at his hospital bed, having previously given him a hard time for never showing up when he says he will and constantly letting her down, is palpable on Maslany’s face.